 The new law requires organizations to comply with strict requirements when processing personal data with the aim of protecting the fundamental rights of privacy and freedom.
 The LGPD is very clear regarding information security, requiring companies to use technical and administrative measures to protect data.

 Despite the onset of the COVID pandemic and a planned delay in application till December 2020 or May 2021, the LGPD was signed into law on September 18th, 2020, and it is in effect since then.
 However, the sanctions under the law were enforced on August 1st, 2021.

-DLP solutions such as Endpoint Protector are some of the most valuable tools for data compliance.
+Solutions such as Endpoint Protector DLP software are some of the most valuable tools for data compliance.
 These solutions are efficient not only with LGPD compliance, but with other data protection regulations too, such as the GDPR, the California Consumer Privacy Act (CCPA), or Payment Card Industry Data Security Standard (PCI DSS).

 In the case of endpoint DLPs, policies are applied directly to sensitive data rather than to devices or the whole network.
 In this way, they ensure that sensitive customer data is identified, controlled, and logged in order to meet LGPD requirements.

 5 ways DLP helps to reach LGPD compliance

 1. Discover where personal data is stored